Did you know that Craiova is considered the unofficial capital of the Oltenia region in Romania? Well, you know now!

 While I consider it an ideal destination during the summer – due to the huge outside area, you can visit all year long, as it has a pretty extensive inside area too, with various slides, pools and attractions.

-It’s nowhere near as the amazing Therme in Bucharest (which is probably the best water park in Romania), but it’s still really nice, especially if you enjoy fast slides and spending time in the water.
+It’s nowhere near as amazing as the Therme in Bucharest (which is probably the best water park in Romania and among the best in Europe ), but it’s still really nice, especially if you enjoy fast slides and spending time in the water.

 Believe it or not, it doesn’t have an official website, but operates a Facebook Page.
 I am also marking it on Google maps here.

-The good news is that there’s also a bus line that can get you there – although a taxi ride will be cheap, and added to the already cheap price for spending a day there – 45 lei or 9 Euros – it’s worth it!
+The good news is that there’s also a bus line that can get you there – although a taxi ride will be cheap, and added to the already cheap price for spending a day there (between 45-60 lei or 9-12 Euros depending on the time of the year) – it’s worth it!

 Play a quick Escape the Room Game at Escape House Craiova